 Corporate Investment and the Real Exchange Rate

-We examine the relationship between real exchange rate depreciations and indicators of firm performance using data for a sample of more than 30,000 firms from 66 (advanced and emerging market) countries over the 2000-2011 period.
-We show that depreciations boost profits, investment, and sales of firms that are more financially-constrained and have higher labor shares.
-These findings are consistent with the view that depreciations boost internal financing opportunities by reducing real wages, thereby spurring investment.
+We examine the relationship between real exchange rate depreciations and firm-level investment and growth using data for a sample of more than 30,000 firms from 66 advanced and emerging market countries over the 2000-2011 period.
+We show that depreciations boost profits, investment, and asset growth of tradable goods producing firms that are relatively financially-constrained and have higher labor shares.
+These findings are consistent with the view that depreciations boost internal financing opportunities by reducing real product wages, thereby spurring investment.
 We show that these effects on firm performance are enduring, including in the market valuation of firms.

-Keywords: Real exchange rates, Corporate investment, Wages, Emerging markets, Developed countries, Exchange rate depreciation, labor share, real exchange rate, real effects of depreciation, General
+Keywords: corporate investment, labor share, real exchange rate, real effects of depreciation

 Suggested Citation: Suggested Citation